-Goodrich Church of England Primary School has one hundred and twenty children on roll and our governor run nursery- Goldcrests.
+Goodrich Church of England Primary School has over one hundred and twenty children on roll and our governor run nursery- Goldcrests.
 To care and support for these wonderful children, there are around twenty staff members – in various guises!
 We are all justly proud of our school – in fact, we love it here!

 Goodrich Primary is a Church of England Voluntary Controlled School, situated in the Wye Valley Area of Outstanding Natural Beauty (AONB), halfway between the historic towns of Ross on Wye and Monmouth.
 Our community stretches over a wide area, from west of the A40 dual carriageway, to the beautiful River Wye.
 Some of our children come from even further away.
 Our school was founded in 1850 and we now reside in a modern, purpose-built building to which we moved in 2000.Goodrich is a small, ancient village with a local shop, village hall, two pubs, a famous castle, and, of course, the school.